|

 - A CALA Group Aqua Fitness Assessment is

-generally remunerated $25.00 per assessment.
-If assessing a candidate who
+generally remunerated $25 per assessment.
+If assessing a candidate who has

-membership, the assessor submits an invoice to the CALA office for
+course offered by a CALA Provider, the assessor submits an invoice to the CALA

 - Note: If the assessor is asked to travel,

-then travel remuneration must be negotiated directly with the client or
+then travel remuneration must be negotiated directly with the client /

 - Generally speaking, the assessor shares